 - Diagnose and stage lung cancer

-- Remove cancerous and benign lung tumors (called a lobectomy)
+- Remove cancerous and benign lung tumors (a lobectomy)

-- Diagnose and treat fluid around the lungs or heart
+- Diagnose and treat fluid around the heart or lungs

 - Remove portions of a diseased lung

-Certain conditions are more effectively treated with open surgery.
-Your thoracic surgeon will discuss all of your options and determine which type of procedure will work best for you.
+Some conditions are more effectively treated with open surgery.
+Ask your thoracic surgeon about your options and which type of procedure will work best for you.

-- The Society of Thoracic Surgeons has designated the Rush Department of Cardiovascular and Thoracic Surgery as a three-star program for lobectomy.
-It is the society's highest rating and is bestowed only on the top five percent of thoracic surgery programs in the U.S.
+- A three-star program: The Society of Thoracic Surgeons has designated Rush University Medical Center's Department of Cardiovascular and Thoracic Surgery as a three-star program for lobectomy.
+It is the society's highest rating, awarded to only the top 5% of thoracic surgery programs in the U.S.

 - Most VATS surgeries in Illinois: Rush thoracic surgeons have performed more VATS lobectomies than any other hospital in the state and are able to use this procedure for 74% of the lobectomies they perform for stage I lung cancer.